Common chronic diseases and cancers in Dubai and the UAE

 2. Diabetes

-Diabetes affects one in five people in the UAE, making it three times more deadly than COVID-19.
+Diabetes in the UAE accounts for about 18.7% of the world’s highest rates, making it three times deadlier than COVID-19 was.
 Diabetics also account for at least 40% of reported COVID-19 deaths.
 On a global scale, one person dies of diabetes every eight seconds.

-Early diagnosis is possible through blood sugar testing.
-Costing between DH 65 and DH 105, purchasing a glucometer is a relatively inexpensive way to check for diabetes.
+Early diagnosis involves blood sugar testing.
+Costing DH 65-DH 105 (approx 18-29 USD), purchasing a glucometer is a relatively cost-effective way to check for diabetes.
 Diabetes treatment involves physical activity and a healthy diet, as well as smoking cessation and reducing blood glucose levels.

 3. Genetic disorders